 Yes, rum pairs well with coffee.
 The combination has a long history in Caribbean and Spanish coffee traditions.

 Dark rum complements coffee better than white rum.
-The sweetness and oak notes blend naturally with roasted coffee flavors.
-We cover classic preparations.
+The sweetness and oak notes blend naturally with roasted coffee flavors — and once you try a well-made rum coffee, going back to plain espresso feels like a step down.

 What Happens When You Mix Coffee And Rum?